 The rarest Siamese cat is the Foreign White Balinese, a pure white kitten.
-The secret likes in their genes.
-To birth, a pure Foreign White Balinese, two copies of the long-haired gene that can only come from a true Balinese are needed.
+The secret is in their genes.
+To give birth to a pure foreign white Balinese, two copies of the long-haired gene that can only come from a true Balinese are needed.

-It is said that without a true Balinese or Siamese linage the Foreign White Balinese cannot be born.
-Moreover, the lineage is not pure enough any white offspring can be a White Oriental.
+It is said that without a true Balinese or Siamese lineage, a foreign white Balinese cannot be born.
+Moreover, the lineage is not pure enough; any white offspring can be a White Oriental.

 WHY DO SIAMESE CATS BITE?